cmkushnir/NMSModBuilder/readme.md

 - A list of all MBINCompiler releases the first time the application needs to use a libMBIN.dll version other than the one in the application folder. e.g. when trying to view a mod mbin item compiled with an older MBINC version.
   The list is only retrieved once per application run and cached in-memory.

-#### no_big_icons
-Prevent the application from using large icons for Substances, Products, Teechnologies, Recipes - all icons will be 32x32 pixels.<br/>
-Legacy support, may be removed in future releases.

 #### no_persist_ui
 Prevent the application from storing window state in the registry when it closes and restoring it from the registry when it starts.<br/>